Lucid dreaming is a fantastic skill, that can allow you to dream for whatever YOU want

 Supports dream quality and it can make the scene more vivid and ‘alive’.

-• Relieving stress and anxiety.
+• Relieves stress and anxiety

 • It helps soothe the stomach and relieve digestion process because of the menthol present